Skip to content

 • ssl_ceritificate_key /etc/nginx/certificates/new-private-key.key;

-Now when you will start your services next time, new ssl certificates that you have added should be used
+Now, when you start your services next time, the new SSL certificates that you have added should be used